ChrisCrossCrash/r-place-blender/README.md

 - Python >=3.10 (tested on 3.10.2)
 - Blender >=3.1 (tested on 3.1.2)
 - ~4 GB of free RAM (for processing the data)
-- ~15 GB of free space on the hard drive (until the raw data is trimmed)
+- ~15 GB of free space of storage space (until the raw data is trimmed)
-- It helps to have a powerful GPU for rendering the frames in Blender.
+- It helps to have a powerful GPU for rendering but not needed.
+I've finished all my renders on my four year old mid-range laptop.

 Some basic knowledge of Python and Blender is assumed.
 It also helps if you know the Pandas and NumPy (the Python libraries).
 If you are a beginner, here are some Tutorials I highly recommend: